hdShang/arxiv-daily/docs/cs-LG/2025-06-18/papers/250615881v3-t-shred-symbolic-regression-for-regularization-and-model-discovery-w.md

 ---
 layout: default
-title: T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders
+title: "T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders"
 ---

 # T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders